 The Riordan Scholars Program seeks talented individuals who have demonstrated academic success and leadership skills and who lack exposure to graduate-level education.
 We encourage all applicants to learn more about the Riordan Scholars Program admissions process through our web resources located below.
-If you have questions about the application or program that you cannot find the answers for on our website, please feel free to contact our Program Coordinator via telephone at 310-206-3596 or via email at email@example.com.
+If you have questions about the application or program that you cannot find the answers for on our website, please feel free to contact our Assistant Director of Programs via telephone at 310-206-3596 or via email at email@example.com.

 APPLICATION INFORMATION AND DEADLINES